Yesterday's Visions of the Future: Soviet Architecture in Tbilisi

 Recommendations for further Reading

 Do you love Soviet architecture and lost places as much as I do?
-Then you might also be interested in my articles about Eisenhüttenstadt or about GDR Architecture in Berlin.
+Then you might also be interested in my articles about Eisenhüttenstadt or about the GDR Architecture in Berlin.

 Eisenhüttenstadt sozialistische Planstadt